 5. Soy and products based on it.

 6. Molasses is a great option for those with a sweet tooth.
-If you replace sugar with molasses, the benefits for the body are twofold: it will be saturated with calcium, and on the other hand, it will avoid the harmful effects of excess sugar.
+If you replace sugar with molasses, the benefit for the body is double: it will be saturated with calcium, and on the other hand, it will avoid harmful effects excess sugar.

 NOTE

-You should not focus on only one of the products - food should be varied.
-In addition, the constant use of monotonous food has a bad effect on the condition of the gastrointestinal tract.
+You should not focus on just one product - your diet should be varied.
+In addition, the constant consumption of monotonous food has a bad effect on the condition of the gastrointestinal tract.

 Oddly enough, in the medical community there is no unambiguous and clear answer to the question of when it is better to take calcium-containing drugs (for example, calcium d3 nycomed).
-Therefore, one should not expect unambiguous recommendations on this score.
+Therefore, you should not expect clear recommendations on this matter.

-Nevertheless, there are several simple rules, the observance of which is guaranteed to increase the effect of therapy due to a more complete absorption of the components:
+However, there are several simple rules, compliance with which is guaranteed to increase the effect of therapy due to more complete absorption of the components:

-1. Since there are equally opinions that you can take calcium during the day and you can drink it in the evening, the most correct option is to split the dose into at least 2 parts and take it, like most other drugs: in the morning and in the evening.
-Or divided into three parts and taken in the morning, lunch and evening.
-At the same time, it has been proven that frequent intake in small portions is much more effective than a single large portion - it will not be absorbed in full.
+1. Since there are equally opinions that you can take calcium during the day and you can drink it in the evening, then the most correct option– split the dose into at least 2 parts and take it like most other drugs: morning and evening.
+Or break it into three parts and take it morning, lunch and evening.
+At the same time, it has been proven that frequent intake in small portions is much more effective than a single large portion - it is not absorbed in full.

-2. A fundamentally important point, at which many make a mistake, as a result of which the intake of calcium-containing preparations turns out to be virtually meaningless: they use these drugs only in conjunction with those substances that contribute to its absorption by the bone tissue.
-These are vitamin D, food and preparations containing phosphorus and magnesium - these elements in themselves are beneficial and enhance the effect of calcium.
+2. Fundamentally important point, where many people make a mistake, as a result of which taking calcium-containing medications turns out to be virtually pointless: they use these medications only in conjunction with those substances that promote its absorption bone tissue.
+This is vitamin D, food and preparations containing phosphorus and magnesium - these elements themselves are beneficial and enhance the effect of calcium.

-PLEASE NOTE - Vitamin D is found in beef liver, sour cream, egg yolk, fish oil, herring, and especially a lot of it in the liver of any type of marine fish.
-All nuts, sunflower seeds, beans, green apples, green bell peppers are rich in magnesium.
-Phosphorus is found in dairy products, meat and poultry, eggs, fish, walnuts, and oatmeal.
+PLEASE NOTE – Vitamin D is found in beef liver, sour cream, egg yolk, fish oil, herring, and there is especially a lot of it in the liver of any kind sea fish.
+All nuts, sunflower seeds, beans, green apples, green bell pepper.
+Phosphorus is found in dairy products, meat and poultry, eggs, fish, walnuts, oatmeal.

-1. Along with the fact that it is important to know when is the best time to drink calcium, its combination with food plays an equally significant role.
-It is important to take the medication only after a light, low-fat meal.
-And do not take them in combination with some organic acids (oxalic and phytic) - accordingly, do not eat sorrel, spinach, beets in parallel.
+1. Along with the fact that it is important to know when it is best to drink calcium, its combination with food plays an equally significant role.
+It is important to take medications only after a light, low-fat meal.
+And do not take them in combination with certain organic acids (oxalic and phytic) - accordingly, do not eat sorrel, spinach, or beets at the same time.

-3. However, among the tablets, there are also different variations - from traditional to chewable and effervescent.
-The latter type is the best, it is absorbed most fully and quickly.
+3. However, among tablets there are also different variants– from traditional to chewy and fizzy.
+The last type is the best, it is absorbed most fully and quickly.

-4. In the instructions for the preparation, it is imperative to clarify in what form the calcium is contained, i.e. what active substance is the basis of this medicine.
-Calcium carbonate is well absorbed with or immediately after meals.
-And calcium gluconate, lactate and citrate (organic forms) are assimilated regardless of food and time of day.
+4. In the instructions for the drug, it is necessary to specify in what form calcium is contained, i.e. which active substance is the basis of this medicine.
+Calcium carbonate is well absorbed during or immediately after meals.
+And gluconate, lactate and calcium citrate (organic forms) are absorbed regardless of food and time of day.

-5. Finally, like most other medicines, calcium medicines are always taken with an excess of 1-2 cups of liquid.
+5. Finally, like most other medications, medications with calcium are always taken with an excess amount of liquid - 1-2 glasses.

-Thus, the effectiveness of taking calcium-containing preparations, first of all, depends not on what time of day it is better to take them, but on the following factors:
+Thus, the effectiveness of taking calcium-containing medications primarily depends not on what time of day is best to take them, but on the following factors:

-• a combination with drugs that promote the absorption of calcium and its most complete assimilation by bone tissue;
+• combination with drugs that promote the perception of calcium and its most complete absorption by bone tissue;

-Therefore, the question of at what time of day calcium is better absorbed can be largely replaced by the question: in combination with what drugs and food, this element brings more benefits.
+Therefore, the question at what time of day calcium is best absorbed can be largely replaced by the question: in combination with what drugs and food this element brings more benefits.

 NOTE

-Before taking calcium, it is imperative to consult a doctor to avoid possible side effects associated with the characteristics of a particular organism.
-In any case, long-term, over 6-12 months (or over several years) calcium intake can lead to the formation of kidney stones.
+Before taking calcium, you should definitely consult your doctor to avoid possible side effects related to features specific organism.
+In any case, long-term calcium intake over 6-12 months (or several years) can lead to the formation of kidney stones.

-Thus, calcium is one of the vital elements that the body cannot do without.
+Thus, calcium is one of the vital important elements, without which the body cannot do.
 And it is important to take medications containing it only on the basis of the above rules.
 Otherwise, the effect of therapy will be virtually zero.

-Calcium-D3 Nycomed is a mineral supplement that regulates the exchange of calcium and phosphorus.
+Calcium-D3 Nycomed is a mineral supplement that regulates the metabolism of calcium and phosphorus.

 Release form and composition